kujenga/website/content/blog/go-mlp.md

 of "activation" outputs.

-As an aside, one thing I have found confusing in some portrayals of neural networks is that so much of the focus on the "neurons" themselves, represented as nodes in the network graph.
+As an aside, one thing I have found confusing in some portrayals of neural networks is that so much of the focus is on the "neurons" themselves, represented as nodes in the network graph.
 The real magic is all in the edges!
 The weights attached to the edges, the activation function that they pass through, and the bias values shifting the output, are what give these networks their power.
 The nodes themselves are really just representations of state, which is what this diagram attempts to show:

 {{< img file=4-basic-neuron-operation.png alt="Basic Neuron Operation" loc=center width=60% >}}